Spinal Discs Explained: Structure, Function & Care

 • Osteophyte formation (bone spurs)

 These conditions often require targeted care to address the root cause.
-Chiropractic Specialty Center® (CSC) offers advanced non-surgical methods, such as NSD Therapy®, to repair and rejuvenate damaged discs.
+Chiropractic Specialty Center® (CSC) offers modern non-surgical methods, such as NSD Therapy®, to repair and rejuvenate damaged discs.

 Vertebral End-Plate